-All the rules as well as all the notable things about the neighborhood and location of your place.
+Add the rules as well as all the notable things about the neighborhood and location of your place.
 Write it, read it and have a friend or another family member read it as well to make sure that you haven’t forgotten anything.

-3. It’s photos that sell the place!
+3. It’s photos that really sell the place!

 – if you don’t have a good camera and you don’t know much about photography, it’s better to bring a friend who does or even hire a professional.
-The photos have to be the best possible
+The photos have to be the best possible!

 – if the rooms require it, make sure to have photos taken from multiple angles so that they show everything you have to offer